OpenGVLab/PhyGenBench/README.md

 ## 📒Note
-- The viersion og GPT-4o is gpt4o-0513
+- The viersion of GPT-4o is gpt4o-0513
 - If using the closed-source model for testing, you only need to configure VQAScore and prepare the API key.
 This method also provides results that are highly consistent with human feedback.

 ## 📧 Contact